mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-category-1-0-1.md

 - DID Document CRUD Abstract Interface(s)
 - DID Method Platform Implementation Guidance

-This DID Categorization Method Namespace Specification (DID Categorization DID Method Namespace Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for DID Categories, a key feature of the Fully Decentralized Objects (FDOs) Framework[5][6][V1.2][V1.1], implemented by the Trusted Digital Web (TDW)[1][7][V1.3][V1.4][V1.5].
+This DID Category Method Namespace Specification (DID Category DID Method Namespace Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for DID Categories, a key feature of the Fully Decentralized Objects (FDOs) Framework[5][6][V1.2][V1.1], implemented by the Trusted Digital Web (TDW)[1][7][V1.3][V1.4][V1.5].

 This specification defines the following:
-- DID Categorization Identifier Syntax and Construction
+- DID Category Identifier Syntax and Construction
-- DID Categorization DID Document CRUD Abstract Interface
+- DID Category DID Document CRUD Abstract Interface

-This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the DID Categorization DID Method Namespace Specification.
+This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the DID Category DID Method Namespace Specification.

 ### Out-of-Scope

 The following topics are out-of-scope:
-- Descriptions of any specific design, implementation, deployment or other internal details for any particular software platform that might support the DID Categorization DID Method.
+- Descriptions of any specific design, implementation, deployment or other internal details for any particular software platform that might support the DID Category DID Method.

 ### Intended Audience